Glebe Road United Church

 So, what do we do about these words from Jesus?
 How do we love justly and with kindness without enabling evil and injustice or incurring abuse?
 I think one helpful response that a colleague shared in response to his scripture was that to love someone is to pray for them.
 Our love does not condone them or enable them but prays that God will work in their hearts to change them.
 This is the difficulty of our call as Christians, but it is our call to live in God’s realm according to God’s character.
 The good news is that God’s power is enough and present for us to live such a life.
 To love someone is to desire their well being, it may cost something but shouldn’t victimise us either.
 Loving people, even our enemies, is the desire for the well being of others and the self.

 Jesus tells us to remember that God is merciful with us and kind to the ungrateful.
 This has the power to heal us, in receiving God’s mercy we are able to love and share it with others.
-There is a reciprocity to God’s love and mercy, that in receiving it we are able to give it to others for the mutual flourishing of us all.
+There is a reciprocity to God’s love and mercy.
+In receiving it we are able to give it to others for the mutual flourishing of us all.

 Jesus uses a metaphor of a “measure.”
-In his time when people went to the market for grain, a merchant would fill the measuring container to the brim, shake it down so that every cranny was filled, and then pour the overflowing grain into the apron of the buyer to carry home.
+When people went to the market for grain a merchant would fill the measuring container to the brim.
+They would then shake it down so that every cranny was filled, and then pour the overflowing grain into the apron of the buyer to carry home.
 It is an image of abundance, of ensuring that there is more than enough.
 God’s mercy is like this; it fills every corner of our measuring cups, packed in tight, and the extra is not wasted or left on the floor but given to us as well.
-And we are called to give the same measure of mercy as we have been given.
+We are called to give the same measure of mercy as we have been given.

 Preaching on these topics are difficult, especially when we live in a world that seems to be constantly at war.
 The struggle is a reminder that this stuff, this being Christian thing, is not easy and it is not meant to be.
 It is also a reminder that scripture ought to challenge us and that sometimes the word we want from God is not the one we need.
 It is a reminder that God finds a way to draw us closer into her realm.